YINI-lang/YINI-spec/YINI-Specification.md

 - **Mandatory Encoding:** All YINI files should be encoded using UTF-8 without a Byte Order Mark (BOM).
 This guarantees that the file content is universally readable across different platforms.

-- **Character Set:** Only Unicode characters are allowed.
-Special or non-printable characters, such as control characters (except spaces, tabs, and newlines are allowed), should not be used unless specifically required for escape sequences.
+- **Character Set:** YINI files must use Unicode.
+Control characters and other non-printable characters should be avoided, except for spaces, tabs, and newlines.
+Other special characters may be included using escape sequences, or by placing them inside Raw or Triple-quoted strings.

+Exactly which control characters see more in section 3.2, "Whitespace and Indentation".

 ### 2.2.
 File Extension
 YINI files should use the `.yini` file extension.
 This extension helps clearly identify the file type and ensures proper handling by tools and parsers designed for the YINI format.